lukemassa/clilog/README.md

   No JSON, key-value pairs, or slog-style handlers.
 This is for humans, not log processors.

 - **Logging to multiple outputs or files**
-  Output is a single `io.Writer`, typically `os.Stderr`.
+  Output is a single `io.Writer`, currently unconfigurably `os.Stderr`.
 No rotation, no sinks.

 - **Runtime log level reconfiguration**
   You set the log level once — there's no dynamic or context-based level switching.